 01.11.2017, by Frederique de Roos

-If you have been following us on facebook you might have seen that the Creative Lab visited this year’s Dutch Design Week in Eindhoven.
-It’s the biggest design event in Northern Europe and attracts thousands of curious visitors that are interested in the newest tech and design innovations.
-Strijp S (the part in Eindhoven where most of the exhibitions are held) is filled with stalls and exhibits where you can snoop around and try things out.
+If you have been following us on Facebook, you might have seen that The Creative Lab visited this year’s Dutch Design Week (DDW) in Eindhoven.
+It is the biggest design event in Northern Europe and attracts thousands of curious visitors that are interested in the newest tech and design innovations.
+Strijp S (the part in Eindhoven where most of the exhibitions are held) is filled with stalls and exhibitions where you can snoop around and try things out.
 The old Philips factories are decked out with experiments and are made accessible to the public.
-While The Creative Lab thinks advanced technical children’s clothing and projects about sand grains are intriguing it’s not the reason why we are interested in DDW.
+While The Creative Lab thinks advanced technical children’s clothing and projects about sand grains are intriguing, that is not the only reason why we are interested in DDW.

-We (of course) went to check out what interesting digital media products have been created.
-This year there were many engaging applications and original concepts to choose from.
-The Enversed VR exhibit was our favourite pick this year.
+We of course went to check out what interesting digital media products have been created.
+This year, there were many engaging applications and original concepts to choose from.
+The Enversed VR exhibition was our favourite pick this year.
 Architecture, gaming, education, healthcare, training and simulations all came together in cool interactive VR experiences.
-Especially the Sensory Reality experience provided by Sensiks caught our eye, in which audio-visual experiences are synchronised with scent, temperature, air flow, tremble, taste and light frequencies.
-The pod, which reminds us of a steam cabinet, controls your sensory experience and is said to help dissuade stress and high heart rates.
+Especially the Sensory Reality experience provided by Sensiks caught our eye, in which audiovisual experiences are synchronised with scent, temperature, air flow, tremble, taste and light frequencies.
+The pod, which reminds us of a steam cabinet, controls your sensory experience and is said to help decrease stress and high heart rates.
 They have created multiple experiences that can make you forget, even just for a while, that you’re in the middle of a city in the middle of Fall.
-To create a fully immersive digital environment researchers call on six tools to fool us into thinking a simulation is real; Panoramic 3D displays (visual), Surround sound acoustics (auditory), Haptics and force feedback (tactile), Smell replication (olfactory) and Taste replication (gustation).
+To create a fully immersive digital environment researchers call on six tools to fool us into thinking a simulation is real; panoramic 3D displays (visual), surround sound acoustics (auditory), haptics and force feedback (tactile), smell replication (olfactory) and taste replication (gustation).
 These have all been taken into account in this project which makes for a very realistic immersion.
 The thing is, we still know it’s fake.

-All in all, digital media is making leaps and bounds which makes us excited about what the next great advancement (as long as we can prevent a Terminator-like situation from happening in the near future).
+All in all, digital media is making leaps and bounds, which makes us excited about the next great advancements (as long as we can prevent a Terminator-like situation from happening in the near future).